A relationship of transparency, fairness, and equality.

 Dean, a third generation fisherman, fishes salmon runs all along the BC coast.
 He has been fishing since he was a kid and still fishes alongside his father, Danny and his gillnetter.

-Natasha is a multi-generation cisaa?th (Tseshaht) First Nation fisher who fishes salmon on her new, custom-built aluminum boat in Alberni Inlet/Somass River with her daughers aged 20 and 9.
-She is a Tseshaht First Nation Councillor holding the economic development portfolio and is also attending the SFU Indigenous Business Leadership Executive MBA.
+Natasha is a multi-generation cisaa?th (Tseshaht) First Nation fisher who fishes salmon on her custom-built aluminum boat in Alberni Inlet/Somass River with her daughters aged 21 and 10.
+She is a Tseshaht First Nation Councillor holding the economic development portfolio and has just completed her SFU Indigenous Business Leadership Executive MBA.

 Dafne’s approach to kelp harvesting is well-researched and thoughtful.
 She harvests her product by hand and chooses to collect less than 10% of kelp beds in order to leave a healthy and sustainable marine canopy.
 After harvest, the product is gently dried to maintain the most nutrients.